Jacopo00811/group26-mlops-project/reports/README.md

 --- question 15 fill here ---

+We would docker to run train, eval, and api.

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**